 3. Competitive edge

 Measuring yourself against competitors enables you to keep up with them in the areas where they show proficiency.
-Using top performers to benchmark can uncover insights that will evetually help you gain a competitive advantage.
+Using top performers to benchmark can uncover insights that will eventually help you gain a competitive advantage.

 4. Improved product quality